-With the cloud update scheduled for November 2017, Phoenix introduces backup sets to help you manage the server data backups effectively.
-This article helps you understand the transition from the current configuration workflow to the new workflow for backup sets.
+With the December 04, 2017 cloud update, Phoenix introduces backup sets to help you manage server data backups effectively.
+This article explains the transition from the current configuration workflow to the new workflow for backup sets.

-With this upgrade, there will be no change in your existing settings, such as the backup content, schedule, and retention period.
-The upgrade repackages the existing backup policy and retention policy into different entities, such as content rule and backup policy for better usability and flexibility.
+With this update, there is no change to existing settings, such as the backup content, schedule, and retention period.
+The update repackages the existing backup policy and retention policy into different entities, such as content rule and backup policy for better usability and flexibility.
 To use all the features of backup sets, you must upgrade to Phoenix agent version 4.7.
-Druva will share the link and details to the latest version at the time of the release.

 For a quick demo of backup sets, check this video.

 In the current backup configuration workflow, the storage, backup policy, and retention policy are associated with a server group, which is an access-control entity.
 The configuration workflow consists of the following:

 New workflow for configuring backup with backup sets

 In the new workflow, the storage, backup policy, and retention period are associated with a backup set and not a server group.
 You have to attach the registered server to an administrative group and define one or more backup sets for the server.
 The configuration workflow consists of the following: